Songpa District: Support for students from low-income families

 For students from low-income or unemployed families, Songpa adopted "One-Account-per-One-citizen" movement in which 10 residents save 10,000 won a month for a year to help one student.
 As of May 2009, 673.8 million won was saved in 5,615 bank accounts, and 93.5 million won was granted to 103 students.
 Songpa aims to save a total of 5 billion won by 2011.

 The "Mentorship Program" is an after-class program for students from low-income families, in which mentors—consisting of college students, current and former teachers, and other volunteers—visit students once a week for a year to give them study assistance and guidance counselling.
 This one-on-one program is the largest of its kind in Seoul.

 Educational programs for women

 To support women's economic activities, Songpa launched a "Town-visiting Local Tax Law Fair".
 This program helps women better understand local tax law by explaining diverse taxable and non-taxable laws and pretest cases filed against the office.

 There is a "Car Maintenance Class for Female Drivers", which teaches drivers how to change a tire and take emergency measures.

 Culture

+Heritage

+There are 5 state-designated cultural properties in Songpa.

+Songpasandae-nori, a talchum (mask dance drama) popularized in the 19th century, is designated as National Intangible Cultural Heritage.